 Is it time for a new boiler?

-It might seem a little drastic to decide to go for a new boiler just because of a faulty diverter valve; after all, the diverter valve cost is going to be much less than that for a boiler replacement for your home.
+It might seem a little drastic to decide to go for a new boiler just because of a faulty diverter valve; after all, the diverter valve cost is going to be much less than that for a quote for boiler replacement for your home.

 However, if your combi boiler is over ten years old, then you might find yourself calling out the engineer on a regular basis due to heating problems.
 And those boiler repair costs will begin to mount up.